 Urban Planning and Infrastructure Management

-Prepares students for working in the rapidly urbanizing areas of Asia and the Pacific.
-Students can specialize in:
+Students preparing to work in rapidly urbanizing areas of Asia and the Pacific can benefit from specialization in:

 - local economic development